Are you an adviser? Go to Unbiased Pro

 That said, some investors look for Vanguard alternatives as its offerings are fairly limited.

-The platform provides a narrower selection of funds than other providers, does not offer trading options for individual stocks, and has fewer advanced trading features, with a user interface that some find basic.
+The platform provides a narrower selection of funds than other providers, nor does it offer trading options for individual stocks.

 When searching for alternatives to Vanguard, UK investors will find many platforms that cater to different needs.